Thrombotic Thrombocytopenic Purpura

 Public Health Agency of Canada

-Explore thrombotic thrombocytopenic purpura.
+Thrombotic thrombocytopenic purpura.
 National Heart, Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health-topics/thrombotic-thrombocytopenic-purpura.
 Accessed February 12, 2021.

 Thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS).
 Merck Manual Professional Version website.
 Available at: